ckeditor/ckeditor5/docs/getting-started/setup/css.md

 	If you take a closer look at the content styles, you may notice they are prefixed with the `.ck-content` class selector.
 This narrows their scope when used in CKEditor&nbsp;5 so they do not affect the rest of the application.
 To use them in the front–end, **you will have to** add the `ck-content` CSS class to the container of your content.
 Otherwise, the styles will not be applied.
 </info-box>

-## Customizing the look of the editor
+## Customizing the editor's look

 The [`@ckeditor/ckeditor5-theme-lark`](https://www.npmjs.com/package/@ckeditor/ckeditor5-theme-lark) package contains the default theme of CKEditor&nbsp;5.
 Lark is modular, [BEM–friendly](https://en.bem.info/methodology/css/) and built using [PostCSS](http://postcss.org/).

-Although it was designed with versatility and the most common editor use cases in mind, some integrations may require adjustments to make it match the style guidelines of the ecosystem.
+Although it was designed with versatility and the most common editor use cases in mind, some integrations may require adjustments to make it match the style guidelines of their ecosystems.
 This kind of customization can be done by importing an extra `.css` file and overriding the [native CSS variables](https://www.w3.org/TR/css-variables/).

-For example, the override below will tweak the border radius of several elements in the editor, like toolbar or contextual balloons.
+For example, the override below will tweak the border radius of several elements in the editor, such as toolbar or contextual balloons.

 ```css
 :root {